radubuzatu/Travelling-Salesman-Problem/README.md

 The travelling salesman problem (TSP) asks the following question: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?".
 A detailed description of this problem is given in  https://en.wikipedia.org/wiki/Travelling_salesman_problem

 The TSP is a well-known NP-hard problem in the fields of computer science and operations research, with important real-world applications for logistics and delivery businesses.
 In order to solve the TSP, exact approaches can only be applied on problems of small scale.
-Here, a Genetic Algorithm approach it is proposed to solve TSP.
+Here, a Genetic Algorithm is proposed to solve TSP.

 <h3>An example of the program </h3>